Alice Wilson: Career

 Wilson became a respected member of the GSC and mentored many young geologists through her lectures, field trips, publications, and museum exhibits.
 However, she was not referred to as "Doctor" by her colleagues until 1945—16 years after she obtained her doctorate.
 She retired two years later, at the age of 65, as was required by law, though five new hires were required to do the same amount of work as Wilson.
-However, she kept her office at the GSC and continued her work regardless of not being paid until her death in 1964.
+However, she kept her office at the GSC and continued her work regardless of not being compensated until her death in 1964.

+Death

+A few months before her death, Alice gave up her office at the GSC and informed Dr. James M. Harrison about it.
+Although Dr. Harrison tried to convince her not to leave, Alice responded by saying, “[Her] work is done.”
+She was recognized by the GSC and they named a meeting room named after her, “Alice Wilson Hall” in Ottawa.

+Alice Wilson died in Ottawa on April 15, 1964, at the age of 84 years old.
+Her death marked a significant loss to the academic community, particularly in the field of geology.
+She is remembered for her work to the understanding of the stratigraphy and invertebrate palaeontology of the Palaeozoic strata of eastern Canada, though that contribution wasn't recognized until after her retirement.

-Awards and professional recognition
+Awards and recognition

 Wilson was the first woman geologist hired by the Geological Survey of Canada (1909); one of the first two women elected as Fellows of The Royal Canadian Geographical Society (1930); the first Canadian woman to be admitted to the Geological Society of America (1936); and the first female Fellow of the Royal Society of Canada (1938).

 In 1935, when the government of R. B. Bennett was looking to honour a woman in the federal civil service, Wilson was chosen to become a Member of the Order of the British Empire.

 In 1991 the Royal Society of Canada established the Alice Wilson Awards for emerging women scholars.
 Wilson was inducted into the Canadian Science and Engineering Hall of Fame in 2005.

 On 18 October 2018, the Government of Canada dedicated a plaque to Wilson, recognizing her as a "person of national historic significance at the Canadian Museum of Nature."

+In 2019, the tunnel boring machine used for the Réseau express métropolitain (REM) in Montreal was named "Alice" in honour of Wilson.
+The name was chosen out of 1400 public suggestions.